mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 }
 ```

-In order to make the implementation more interested lets include one more rule.
-When we invoke the `onProgress` method of the model we want a new request to the server to be sent.
-The model will forward this action to a `GameServer` async service which will map it to a command with specific payload and send it through the network, using given gateway.
-Based on the current entered text and the previous state, the remote service will decide whether the game is valid or not (imagine the user hasn't entered anything in the text field but instead copies and pastes the text content above directly; in such case the game should be invalid).
-We can easily pass the `GameServer` async service using the multi-provider above.
+Inside of the `providers` property we define a single provider, one for the `AsyncService` token.
+This means that inside of the `GameModel`, requested in the `GameComponent`, will be injected an instance of the `GameServer`.
+But notice that we're declaring the provider as **multi-provider**.
 Multi-providers in Angular allow us to have multiple providers associated to the same token.

+In case of single-player game, once we invoke the `onProgress` method of the `GameModel` a new `gameProgress` action will be triggered.
+This action will be passed to the set of async services (`_services`) which will map it to commands with specific payload, and send it through the network, using specific gateway.
+In this case the only async service will be the `GameServer`.

-In the multi-player screen we want to not only validate the game using the `GameServer` but also to send notification to the connected peer with our progress.
+In the multi-player screen we want to not only use the `GameServer` but also to send notification to the connected peer with the player's progress.
 This can happen with adding a single line of code:

 ```ts
 @Component({